GoofyNest/NetGuard/README.md

 ### Why `.NET 8.0`?
 It brings significant improvements over the older `.NET Framework`, particularly in terms of performance. `.NET 8.0` introduces native AOT (Ahead-of-Time) compilation, which reduces startup time and improves runtime efficiency by compiling the code directly to native machine code.
 This leads to faster execution, reduced memory usage, and better resource management.

 Additionally, `.NET 8.0` offers enhanced socket handling and optimized networking performance, which is crucial for applications that rely on high-speed data transmission.
 Its improved garbage collection minimizes memory fragmentation, resulting in smoother performance, especially for long-running applications.
-These enhancements make `.NET 8.0` more suitable for modern, high-performance environments compared to the older .NET Framework, where these capabilities were either lacking or less efficient.
+These enhancements make `.NET 8.0` more suitable for modern, high-performance environments compared to the older `.NET Framework`, where these capabilities were either lacking or less efficient.

 # Special thanks